State Representative Kyle Kacal on WTAW - WTAW

-District 12 state representative Kyle Kacal discussed President Trump’s address, Child Protective Services, water and other natural resource issues, efforts to control the wild hog population, and more during his regular appearance on The Infomaniacs on Thursday, March 2.
+District 12 state representative Kyle Kacal discussed the Calendars Committee, the budget gap between the House and Senate, environmental regulation and natural resources issues, and more during his regular appearance on The Infomaniacs on Thursday, March 9.

 Click below to hear Kyle Kacal visiting with WTAW’s Scott DeLucia.